 Pickleball Canada introduced the first-ever Provincial Team Competition, allowing provinces to field teams and compete nationally.
 This mirrors hockey's structure and creates pathways for amateur players to represent their region.
 It is another sign that Canadian pickleball is maturing from casual recreation into organized sport with competitive ladders and prestige.

-Consider this: Five years ago, Canada had roughly 350,000 players.
-Today, that number has grown to 1.54 million.
-That is a 340% increase, spanning a pandemic, economic uncertainty, and shifting recreational priorities.
+Consider this: Canada had about 1 million players in 2022.
+Today that number has reached 1.8 million, an 80% increase in roughly four years, spanning a pandemic recovery, economic uncertainty, and shifting recreational priorities.
 No other sport in Canada comes close to this trajectory.
 Even youth soccer and adult hockey leagues would envy these numbers.

 14. Dinking Was Considered Boring in Early Canadian Play